bernard-elhagin/dots/configs.md

 Update Mode: cluster-wide

-*zookeeper.connect*
+#zookeeper.connect#
 -------------------

-Specifies the ZooKeeper connection string in the form hostname:port where host and port are the host and port of a ZooKeeper server.
-To allow connecting through other ZooKeeper nodes when that ZooKeeper machine is down you can also specify multiple hosts in the form hostname1:port1,hostname2:port2,hostname3:port3.
-The server can also have a ZooKeeper chroot path as part of its ZooKeeper connection string which puts its data under some path in the global ZooKeeper namespace.
-For example to give a chroot path of /chroot/path you would give the connection string as hostname1:port1,hostname2:port2,hostname3:port3/chroot/path.
+Specifies the ZooKeeper connection string in the form `hostname:port` where host and port are the host and port of a ZooKeeper server.
+To allow connecting through other ZooKeeper nodes when that ZooKeeper machine is down you can also specify multiple hosts in the form `hostname1:port1,hostname2:port2,hostname3:port3`.The server can also have a ZooKeeper chroot path as part of its ZooKeeper connection string which puts its data under some path in the global ZooKeeper namespace.
+For example to give a chroot path of `/chroot/path` you would give the connection string as `hostname1:port1,hostname2:port2,hostname3:port3/chroot/path`.

 Type: string